wri/earth-dashboard/README.md

 ## Deploying to servers

+### Test:
+This is done automatically on Vercel when we merge into develop

+### Staging and Production
+This is done via bitbucket pipelines.
+Do not deploy to production without sign off from PM / Support team.

+### Digging deeper on bitbucket deployments
 Deployment is done using [Capistrano](https://capistranorb.com/), a [Ruby](https://www.ruby-lang.org/en/) gem.
 It also requires you to have SSH access to the server using a public/private key pair.

 Once you have Capistrano and its dependencies up and running, simply run: